Desbeers/Chord-Provider/ChordProviderCore/README.md

 #  Chord Provider Core

-The core package for Chord Provider
+The core package for Chord Provider.

-Only depends on Foundation and build on macOS and Linux
+Only depends on Foundation and build on Linux and macOS.

+No UI rendering, just parsing.